Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Scalable LinUCB with Low-Rank Updates

 where we set

 and parameter $\alpha_{t+1} \in \rset$ such that

 The correctness of the specified recursive definition of $L_{t+1}$ in \eqref{eq:def_l_t_plus_1_rec} can be verified by direct substitution.
-The following proof for the rank-1 updates setting will be useful for illustrating the essence of our approach.
+The following theorem for the rank-1 updates setting will be useful for illustrating the essence of our approach.

-\begin{theorem} Let $\varepsilon > 0$, $L_0 = \varepsilon^{-1/2} I \in \rset^{d \times d}$, and $U_0$, $V_0$ be empty matrices.
+\begin{theorem} Let $\varepsilon > 0$, $L_0^{-1} = \varepsilon^{-1/2} I \in \rset^{d \times d}$, and $U_0$, $V_0$ be empty matrices.
 Given a sequence of context vectors $\{x_t\}_{t \in \nset}$ set

 Then the inverse root \(L_{t+1}^{-1}\) can be expressed as

 where the matrices $U_{t+1} \in \rset^{d \times (t+1)}$ and $V_{t+1} \in \rset^{d \times (t+1)}$ are recursively updated with column-wise concatenation